Censorship of YouTube: Age-Verify experience in selected countries

+In anticipation of an upcoming revision of the European Union's Audiovisual Media Services Directive, YouTube announced an expansion of their age-verification process on September 22, 2020.
+If YouTube cannot automatically verify any given user's age, a valid ID or credit card will be requested.

 On July 30, 2025, amid the implementation of the Online Safety Act 2023 in the United Kingdom, Google announced that it would begin to enforce "age assurance" policies for selected users in the United States as a trial.
-Machine learning will be used to determine the age of the user (regardless of any account information indicating their age) and restrict access to certain content and features across all Google properties, including YouTube (including, in particular, disabling personalized advertising and enabling certain digital wellbeing limits), if they are assumed to be under 18.
-On YouTube, this will be based on factors such as searches and video history, and the age of the account.
+Machine learning will be used to determine the age of the user (regardless of any account information indicating their age) and restrict access to certain content and features across all Google properties, including YouTube (including, in particular, disabling personalized advertising and enabling certain digital well-being limits), if they are assumed to be under 18.
+On YouTube, this will be based on factors such as searches and video history and the age of the account.
 The user must go through age verification via payment, scanned ID, or selfie to access all features if they are detected to be a minor.
+This faced severe backlash for unintentionally flagging users as minors, leading to restrictions from commenting, publishing public content that is set to private by default, monetizing, and having watch history without ID verification, which to bypass, they use Microsoft's Clippy profile picture in order to protest.

+Following Australia's social media ban coming into effect on 10 December 2025, over 40 countries are considering passing YouTube bans for users under 16.

+EU Copyright Article 17 (Formerly Article 13)

+Article 17 (formerly Article 13) of the Directive on Copyright in the Digital Single Market is feared and criticized as censorship even by Big Tech companies and CEOs like Susan Wojcicki, mandatory for all countries of the European Union (except for the UK since Brexit) within two years if adopted.

+In April 2019, Article 13 passed, mandating all online platforms, even YouTube, to implement the Upload Filter, which scans for copyrighted content and blocks it from being uploaded.
+This was to protect copyright holders, but critics say that it would censor freedom of speech and expression and that it would even censor fair use like memes or parodies too by accidental block fair use by automated filter.
+Following millions of protests, Article 17 has been unenforced.